Daniel Hutton Ferris

 I'm a political theorist at Newcastle University.

-Last year I was a postdoctoral researcher at Stanford's Center for Ethics and before that I studied in Oxford, Frankfurt, and Toronto.
+Last year I was a postdoctoral researcher at Stanford's Center for Ethics and before that I studied in Oxford, Toronto, and Frankfurt.

 My main research interest is in democratic theory; I interpret and evaluate novel forms of representation and participation.